Paul Winchell: Winchell-Mahoney Time

-Winchell's most successful TV show was Winchell-Mahoney Time (1965–1968), a children's show written by his wife, actress Nina Russel.
+Winchell's most successful TV show was Winchell-Mahoney Time (1965–1968), a children's show written by his wife, actress Nina Russell.
 Winchell played several onscreen characters, including Knucklehead Smiff's father, Bonehead Smiff.
-He also played himself as friend and adult advisor to Mahoney and Smiff.
+He also played himself as friend and adult adviser to Mahoney and Smiff.
 He also created "Mr. Goody-good," a surreal character, by painting eyes and a nose on his chin, covering his face with a small costume, then having the camera image inverted.
 The resulting pinheaded character seemed to have an immensely wide mouth and a highly mobile head.
 Winchell created this illusion by moving his chin back and forth.
 The show was produced at KTTV in Los Angeles, which was owned by Metromedia.

-Winchell started "negotiating with Metromedia in 1970 to syndicate the 305 color segments of the show" but nothing came of it.
+Winchell started "negotiating with Metromedia in 1970 to syndicate the 305 color segments of the show", but nothing came of it.
 Finally, "Winchell offered to purchase the tapes outright for $100,000.
 Metromedia responded with an ultimatum...: Agree on a syndication plan or the tapes will be destroyed."
 When Winchell did not agree, Metromedia carried out with its threat and the tapes were erased and destroyed.
 Winchell sued Metromedia and in 1986 a jury awarded him "$3.8 million for the value of the tapes and $14 million in punitive damages against Metromedia."
 Metromedia appealed the award all the way to the Supreme Court but was unsuccessful.

-Winchell's last regular on-camera TV appearances working with his puppets were Storybook Squares, a children's version of the adult celebrity game show Hollywood Squares which was seen Saturday mornings on NBC during the 1969 TV season, and Runaround, another children's TV game show seen Saturday mornings on NBC from September 1972 to September 1973.
+Winchell's last regular on-camera TV appearances working with his puppets were Storybook Squares, a children's version of the adult celebrity game show Hollywood Squares, which was seen Saturday mornings on NBC during the 1969 TV season, and Runaround, another children's TV game show seen Saturday mornings on NBC from September 1972 to September 1973.